ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Methodology

 \subsubsection{\textbf{The Map}}

-To intuitively specify the map area for the scenario, we design more abundant map objects with properties.
+Lines 2-4, of the code in Fig.\ref{framework}, show how map objects are specified in BTScenario: a road named ``road'' is declared as "two\_lane\_two\_way".
+The following code declares a junction named ``crossroad'' with type "+".

+Note that a junction can also be of ``T'', ``Y'', or ``unknown'' type, where the ``unknown'' type denotes the junctions, not of a fixed shape, i.e. not of type ``+'', ``T'', or ``Y''.

 Referring to the Apollo map structure \cite{apollo}, BTScenario supports eleven map objects(e.g., junction, road, lane, etc.), where several roads can be attached to a junction, and a road can have several lanes.

-The following example shows how map objects are specified in BTScenario: A junction named ``crossroad'' is declared as "+" and its first road consists of four lanes.
-Note that a junction can also be of ``T'', ``X'', ``Y'', or ``unknown'' type, where the ``unknown'' type denotes the junctions not of a fixed shape, i.e., not of type ``+'', ``T'', ``X'', or ``Y''.